The CMMC Timeline for Meeting Requirements and Roadmap for RFPs

 In an ideal world, every contractor would achieve the highest cybersecurity standard possible.
 Unfortunately, this is simply not practical for most smaller firms, such as those with no internal staff with the necessary expertise.
 Working with a managed security services provider (MSSP) can help speed up your efforts dramatically, but you still need to establish a realistic CMMC roadmap.

 Firms which already have contracts with the DoD should, for the most part, should be able to obtain a certification fairly easily.
-For example, if you’re already compliant with NIST SP 800-171, then you shouldn’t have much difficultly reaching CMMC Level 3.
+For example, if you’re already compliant with NIST SP 800-171, then you shouldn’t have much difficulty reaching CMMC Level 2.
 This is the requirement for any contracts which involve the handling of controlled unclassified information (CUI).
 But reaching a higher level will be necessary for the most valuable contracts.

 #2.
 Review the CMMC framework to learn what you need to do